-Rental Income from Other Investment Property (not the subject) Rental income generated from other investment property currently owned by the borrower (e.g. SFR, units or commercial property) the borrower must provide personal tax returns and all related schedules.
-The underwriter must document the monthly gross (and net) rental income from Schedule E. If the borrower acquired the property subsequent to filing a tax return a copy of the signed, lease agreement and a copy of the receipt and deposit of the security deposit from the tenant for qualifying exceptions.
+Rental Income from Other Investment Property (not the subject)

+- Rental income generated from other investment property currently owned by the borrower (e.g. SFR, units or commercial property) the borrower must provide personal tax returns and all related schedules.
+The underwriter must document the monthly gross (and net) rental income from Schedule E. - If the borrower acquired the property subsequent to filing a tax return a copy of the signed, lease agreement and a copy of the receipt and deposit of the security deposit from the tenant into the borrower's bank account is required if the underwriter can document a qualifying exception.
+Refer to the Partial Rental History or No Rental History topic on the following page for qualifying exceptions.